daxio/k8s-lemp/README.md

   > EXIT;
   ```

-* Deploy WordPress/NGINX and `notls-Ingress`.
+* Deploy WordPress and `notls-Ingress`.
 Change the email address in `lego/kube-lego-Deployment.yaml` before creating the kube-lego Deployment.

    __Note: The default domain name is www.wingdings.com, so you should of course change this to your domain in `wp/*tls_Ingress.yaml` files.__
   ```bash